 This manual provides operational procedures for Solera® Power Awning.
 Operating the Solera® Power Awning in any other manner than described may result in personal injury, damage to the recreational vehicle or the awning assembly as well as voiding the Lippert Components Limited Warranty.

-During incidents of high wind, heavy rain or extended time away from the unit, it is advisable to retract the awning completely to prevent damage to the awning and the RV.
+During incidents of heavy rain, high wind, or extended time away from the unit, it is advisable to retract the awning completely to prevent damage to the awning and the RV.